What is Nexus Mutual?

 Is NXM listed on any exchanges?

-Tokens will be redeemable directly from within the Nexus Mutual user interface for ETH, subject to some restrictions.
+Tokens will be redeemable directly from within the Nexus Mutual user interface for ETH.

 Can I transfer NXM tokens?